Saskatchewan Highway 955

 Highway 955, also known as Semchuk Trail, is a provincial highway in the Canadian province of Saskatchewan.
-It runs from Highway 155 near La Loche to Cluff Lake mine.
+It runs from Highway 155 near the village of La Loche at Lac La Loche to Cluff Lake mine.
 The mine has been closed since the early 2000s and its adjacent airstrip is also closed now, meaning there are no formal services (such as gas stations) at the northern turn-around point.
 Drivers using the route need to carry extra fuel and other supplies, including spare tires owing to the sharp gravel used on the road.
 The name "Semchuk Trail" comes from Martin Semchuk who, along with John F. Midgett, and Jonas Clarke, were involved in building the original trail in 1955–56.

 Highway 955 is approximately 245 km long and is almost entirely unpaved.
 A 4.5 km section is paved from La Loche to the Clearwater River Dene Nation.
 From there a paved access road leads to the First Nations village of Clearwater.